couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/java-method-summary.markdown

 ## Asynchronous Method Calls

-In addition, the librares also support a range of asynchronous methods that can be used to store, update and retrieve values without having to explicitly wait for a response.
+In addition, the libraries also support a range of asynchronous methods that can be used to store, update and retrieve values without having to explicitly wait for a response.